-Monterey Extension (82nd to Fuller): The construction of a westerly extension of Monterey Avenue that will continue from 82nd Avenue to Fuller Road began in May 2015.
-This project will provide much-needed east-west connectivity, which is a priority of the Clackamas Regional Center Working Group.
-Construction was completed in December of 2015.
+Monterey Extension (82nd to Fuller): Construction was completed in December 2015.
+This project provides much needed east-west connectivity, which was a priority of the Clackamas Regional Center Working Group.

-Sunnyside/Stevens Intersection: The intersection currently experiences frequent queuing and congestion issues, and serves as the primary access to Kaiser Hospital.
-The project will include lane and signal modifications that may include additional turn lanes, extensions or realignments.
-Design is scheduled to be completed by spring 2017, with construction to begin shortly thereafter.
+Sunnyside/Stevens Intersection: This intersection currently experiences frequent queuing and congestion issues, and serves as the primary access to Kaiser Hospital.
+The project will include lane and signal modifications that may include additional turn lanes, extensions or realignment.
+Design and construction has been incorporated into the Clackamas Regional Center Mobility Improvement Project.